The history of Tropic At Ruislip

 So, although I had been "on my own" for about three months, I was now REALLY on my own, and with the one job I really did not know landed on my lap, booking the bands!

 I see Tropic as a "cottage industry".
 I am not some Simon Cowell*, I am just me, running a small business in the entertainment industry, trying to eke a living by entertaining you and your friends.
-The venue has been terrific towards me, without their help we would not be where we are today, so I doff my cap to them.
+The staff at the venue have been terrific towards me, without their help we would not be where we are today, so I doff my cap to them.

 If you see me mooching around looking miserable at the back it is because something has gone wrong, you may not even realise it but I do.
 Either the sound is wrong, the lights are wrong or the toilets are blocked!
 Something will have happened to XXXX me off.
 What I AM is a perfectionist....and a very poor one.